A revolutionary, worker-oriented re-imagining of Dickens' classic. Read more

 A big public thank you on Facebook and Twitter for helping fund this project!Estimated delivery:

-A signed poster of the show, and a big thank you on Facebook and Twitter!Estimated delivery:Ships within the US only
+A signed poster of the show, and a big thank you on Facebook and Twitter!Estimated delivery:Only ships to: United States

-A reserved seat for the performance, a signed poster of the show, and a big thank you on Facebook and Twitter!Estimated delivery:Ships within the US only
+A reserved seat for the performance, a signed poster of the show, and a big thank you on Facebook and Twitter!Estimated delivery:Only ships to: United States

-Two reserved seats for the performance, a signed poster, and a big thank you on Facebook and Twitter!Estimated delivery:Ships within the US only
+Two reserved seats for the performance, a signed poster, and a big thank you on Facebook and Twitter!Estimated delivery:Only ships to: United States

-Four hour group acting workshop for up to ten people, plus four reserved seats for the performance, a signed poster, and a big thank you on Facebook and Twitter!Estimated delivery:Ships within the US only
+Four hour group acting workshop for up to ten people, plus four reserved seats for the performance, a signed poster, and a big thank you on Facebook and Twitter!Estimated delivery:Only ships to: United States

-Five reserved seats for the performance, five signed posters, plus ten one-on-one playwriting consultations, two hours each, with Michael.Estimated delivery:Ships within the US only
+Five reserved seats for the performance, five signed posters, plus ten one-on-one playwriting consultations, two hours each, with Michael.Estimated delivery:Only ships to: United States

 - (30 days)